Last Updated 6 months by Emily Standley-Allard

 The goal is to find micro-influencers that target the same local audiences and that have already worked with similar brands.
 Above all, they should share your values and missions.

-How to Get Hired as an Influencer in 2022
+How to Get Hired as a Top Social Influencer

 When connecting with them, you could first start following them on social.